boukabache/ACCURATE2_EvalBoard/README.md

 ![Block Design](./assets/BlockDesign.png)

+## Documentation
+Read the wiki page (in the sidebar) for documentation of the functionality of the board.

 ## Project Features
 - **Schematics**: Detailed schematics for the ACCURATE2 ASIC evaluation board, FPGA, MCU, and peripheral components.

 ## Requirements
-- KiCad 7 or above
+- KiCad 8.0.0 or above

 ## Getting Started
 1. **Install KiCad**: Download and install the latest version of KiCad from [KiCad's official website](https://www.kicad.org/).